 - Late 18th Century British and American literature

 - Charles Brockden Brown

 - Transatlantic studies; 18th and 19th century literature

 LT182 Close Reading Skills

 LT978 Literature and the Environmental Imagination: from East to West in Poetry and Prose.

 MA Wild Writing: Literature and the Environment.

 |Publications||Link to publications for Susan Oliver

 I welcome enquiries about postgraduate study for projects involving Romantic writing, transatlantic studies, Scottish literature, periodical culture, and nineteenth-century British and American literature.
-Current and former graduate students have worked on topics including the novels of William Godwin, William and Dorothy Wordsworth, Percy Shelley, Gothic literature, nineteenth-century Anglo Indian periodicals, Thomas Hardy, Henry James, Edith Wharton and D. H. Lawrence.
+Current and former graduate students have worked on topics including Scottish Literature and Forests, the novels of William Godwin, William and Dorothy Wordsworth, Percy Shelley, eighteenth-century Gothic literature, nineteenth-century Anglo Indian periodicals, Thomas Hardy, Henry James, Edith Wharton and D. H. Lawrence.